The more you know about homeopathy, the more successful your outcome will be!

 First comes the disclaimer: Homeopathy may not cure your case.
 I know that should seem obvious, just like aspirin doesn’t cure every headache; but, people tend to cut orthodox medicine all the slack in the world when it fails, but not us!
 So, why can homeopathy fail?
 Here are some of the reasons:

 1. The remedy you need may not be in existence yet.
 What I mean by that is, homeopathic remedies are mostly made out of plants and minerals.
 Think of all the plant species that exist in the world, do you think they’ve all been made into homeopathic remedies?
 No, not even close.
 I had a client once who developed a horrible rash from weeding her garden.
 We tried all the logical plant remedies and they didn’t work!
 “Make a remedy out of the weed!”
 I told her.
 See, that weed was never made into a commercial homeopathic remedy but it was the only thing that cured that case.
-And this is a perfect example of how we ask more or our patients than standard medicine does.
+And this is a perfect example of how we ask more of our patients than standard medicine does.
 See my article “How To Make Your Own Remedy”, which is on my website: elaineLewis.hpathy.com.

 2. The patient may be over-sensitive to homeopathic remedies and over-react to them in just the same way that people can over-react to drugs.
 There are a lot of environmentally sensitive/allergic people out there, and they over-react to just about everything.
-These are people whose immune system has been overwhelmed by poisons–pharmaceuticals, pesticides, mold, chemicals–and everything you try to do for them, it seems, just makes them worse!
+These are people whose immune systems have been overwhelmed by poisons–pharmaceuticals, pesticides, mold, chemicals–and everything you try to do for them, it seems, just makes them worse!

 4. The patient may be too embarrassed to tell the whole truth when filling out the questionnaire.